...

 Some Brennivín history

 In 1262, Icelanders became subjects of the King of Norway.
-In 1397, the Kalmar Union between the Nordic countries put Iceland, Norway, Greenland, and the Faroe Islands under the Danish crown.
+In 1397, the Kalmar Union, which united the Nordic countries, placed Iceland, Norway, Greenland, and the Faroe Islands under the Danish crown.
 Beer could not easily survive the long ocean journey, but malt and honey were still freely traded between Scandinavia and Iceland.
 Icelanders could make mead and beer, but in 1602, the Danish King instituted a trade monopoly, the “Einokunarverslun,” in Iceland.

 Iceland's Brennivín, Iceland’s Brennivín: Libations of the World

-As a result, only special Danish merchants could trade with Iceland.
-The Icelandic people could not deal with anyone else.
+As a result, only special Danish merchants could trade with Iceland, and the Icelandic people could not deal with anyone else.
 Spirits did not occupy much of the valuable space on ships like mead, beer, honey, and malt.
-It also doesn’t spoil and could sell for a much higher price.
+They also didn’t spoil and could sell for a much higher price.

 Improving the flavor

 The trade monopoly ended in 1786.
-Thirty years later, modern distillation techniques made their way to Scandinavia.
-By then, the taste for various aquavits was well set in Nordic countries.
+Thirty years later, modern distillation techniques arrived in Scandinavia.
+By then, the taste for various aquavits had well established itself in the Nordic countries.
 Most preferred them flavored with herbs over cleaner available spirits.
 Although the trade monopoly ended, the Danish Distilling Company maintained a monopoly on distillation in Denmark and its territories, including Iceland.

 Prohibition Comes to Iceland

-Distilling their own spirits was not allowed for Icelanders.
-In 1908, a prohibition referendum was passed in Iceland.
+Icelanders were not allowed to distill their own spirits.
+In 1908, a referendum to prohibit alcohol was passed in Iceland.
 Starting in 1912, all alcohol imports would stop, and there would be no more beer, wine, or distilled spirits.
-All remaining alcoholic beverages had to be consumed or destroyed by 1915.
+Icelanders had to consume or destroy the remaining alcoholic beverages by 1915.

 Iceland's Brennivín, Iceland’s Brennivín: Libations of the World

-In 1918 Iceland regained its independence from Denmark.
+In 1918, Iceland regained its independence from Denmark.
 Without prohibition, the Danish monopoly on distillation would no longer apply.
 Prohibition was partially repealed in 1935.
-The newly independent government would control the production, distribution, and sale.
-Beer would remain illegal until March 1, 1989.
+The newly independent government would control the production, distribution, and sale of beer.
+Beer remained illegal until March 1, 1989.

-Since the Danish Distilling Company no longer chained the Icelanders, they could make whatever they desired.
-The Icelandic government set up the State Alcohol Company of Iceland, known as the “AVR,” which still exists today as the “ATVR.”
+Since the Danish Distilling Company no longer controlled the Icelanders, they were free to produce whatever they desired.
+The Icelandic government established the State Alcohol Company of Iceland, known as the “AVR,” which remains in existence today as the “ATVR.”
 One of the few spirits the AVR decided to produce was caraway-flavored Brennivín.

 The Herbs and the Process

 Brennivín is distilled from fermented grain mash.
 It combines with Iceland’s pure, delicate water, which has a high PH level (8.4), and is then flavored only with caraway.
-Steeping herbs in alcohol to create schnapps is a folk tradition in Nordic countries that has been long-held.
+Steeping herbs in alcohol to create schnapps is a long-held folk tradition in Nordic countries.
 Brennivín is still the traditional drink for the mid-winter feast of Þorrablót.

-In great contrast to the colorful labels of French and Italian spirits of the time, the government of Iceland demanded a stark black-and-white label for the newly legal spirit.
-The green bottle initially displayed a white skull on the black label to warn against consumption which was later replaced by a map of Iceland and a clear bottle.
-This is why it was sometimes called “svarti dauði” (black death).
-The hope was to make the product visually unappealing and limit demand, but they failed.
+In stark contrast to the colorful labels of French and Italian spirits of the time, the Icelandic government demanded a black-and-white label for the newly legalized spirit.
+The green bottle initially displayed a white skull on the black label to warn against consumption, but it was later replaced by a map of Iceland and a clear bottle.
+This is why it was sometimes referred to as “svarti dauði” (the Black Death).
+The hope was to make the product visually unappealing and limit demand, but they failed to do so.
 Brennivín became the drink of choice for Icelanders for decades and became a treasure brought home by travelers.
 In 2014, it finally became legal to import to America.
 The herbal spirit known as Brennivín had almost become a symbol of Iceland itself by then.

 Iceland's Brennivín, Iceland’s Brennivín: Libations of the World